Blood Tests are requested for a variety of reasons.

 They will be able to discuss the problem with you, give advice if appropriate, arrange to see you or book an appointment with the doctor.

-Althought the NHS provides most care free of charge, we are pleased to be able to offer a wide range of private services to patients, for which fees are payable.
+We are pleased to be able to offer a wide range of private services to patients, for which fees are payable.

-These are mainly for services not covered by the NHS contract, such as medical reports for insurance companies.
+These are services not covered by the NHS contract, such as medical reports for insurance companies.
 In addition, our doctors are often asked to complete various certificates of fact primarily resulting from their position of trust in the community.

 It is, however, important to note that whilst many of these forms appear to merely require a simple signature it is a professional duty of the doctor to check the accuracy of such information.
 Such requests can therefore be very time consuming and will take doctors away from patient care.